Yoo Ara: Pre-debut

 Ara was part of a training program, called 'Pre-School Girls', that would eventually become a member of sister group After School, but was chosen to be the leader of Hello Venus instead.
-She sang the chorus for the 1st Happy Pledis single, “Love Love Love”.
+She sang the chorus for the 1st Happy Pledis single, "Love Love Love".
 She also sang and appeared in the music video "Love Letter".

 Yoo Ara, along with fellow Pledis trainee Kyung Min were the final two candidates to me2day Search for After School's 9th Member in 2010.
 Ara and along with Hello Venus members, Yoonjo were originally in the line-up for After School however, current After School member E-Young was chosen instead.

-2012: Debut
+2012: Debut with HelloVenus

 Ara debuted on May 9, 2012, actively promoting Hello Venus's debut release, the mini-album 'Venus'.
 'Venus' features four tracks in all, with "Venus" serving as the promotional track.

 Promotions for "Venus" began on May 10, 2012, on M!
 Countdown, without Yoonjo.

 On July 4, 2012, together with the group, they released "Like a Wave", off the digital album 'Like a Wave (Digital Repackage)'.